 The point is that sometimes it is very difficult to predict the actual or eventual importance of any scientific work.
 There are many other criticisms to the Nobels (some misguided, some more reasonable) aimed at the selection procedure, for example, but we can talk about them some other time.

 One thing is for sure.
 Nobelists are the most celebrated and famous modern scientists.

 In 2000, Dr. Eric Kandel of Columbia University shared the Physiology or Medicine Nobel Prize for his discoveries on the biological basis for memory.
 He worked on an invertebrate, the sea slug Aplysia, which illustrates the importance of animal models in biology.
 In 2007, he wrote a delightful book: In Search of Memory: The Emergence of a New Science of Mind.
 This book is part autobiography, part history of science, part science exploration, overall, a great read!

 In 2008, I attended the Society for Neuroscience Annual Meeting, held in Washington, DC.
 One of the highlights of these meetings is the exhibits, where companies show new equipment, computer software, new products, and most importantly, books!
 Among other things, I am a proud, unapologetic bookworm, so in these meetings I spend a significant time looking at book exhibits to see what’s new.

-When the signing started I shook his hand and said “Dr. Kandel, it is an honor to meet you“.
+When I gave him the book to sign I shook his hand and said “Dr. Kandel, it is an honor meeting you“.
 Do you know what he responded?